 It’s easy to feel overwhelmed when browsing brass fixtures with the sheer number of finishes and colors available.
 Not to mention, manufacturers further complicate matters with different naming conventions.

-“Their adjectives are all over the place,” Turner comments.
+“Their adjectives are all over the place,” notes Wendy Turner, a top real estate agent who sells homes 14% faster than the average agent in Greenville, SC.
 “One company calls it brushed, and another company calls it brushed, and it looks different.”